pranavs702/pranavs702.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+Hi!
 My name is Pranav Kumar and I'm a senior at UIUC majoring in Math & CS, advised by Dr. Saurabh Gupta.
 I am currently interested in building models that generalize well to solve problems in assistive robotics.
 Please reach out if you are interested in working together!

 <!---->
 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->